jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

 ### 8 Relationship of Act with Health and Safety at Work Act 2015
 (1) Nothing in this Act limits the Health and Safety at Work Act 2015.
-(2) Despite subsection (1), the Agency and the health and safety regulator must enter into a memorandum of understanding with respect to investigations conducted and prosecutions taken under this Act or the Health and Safety at Work Act 2015.
+(2) Despite subsection (1), the Agency or the Director and the health and safety regulator must enter into a memorandum of understanding with respect to investigations conducted and prosecutions taken under this Act or the Health and Safety at Work Act 2015.
 (3)

 ### 9 General safety duties of other persons